alexkollan/matches-calendar/README.md

 Node JS app which adds spots events in your calendar along with their TV channel.

-## DISCLAIMER:
-This project interacts with an undocumented API at https://www.gazzetta.gr/gztfeeds/tvschedule-v2.
-This API is not officially supported or endorsed by its owners.
-The data retrieved via this API belongs to its respective owners, and the use of this data may be subject to their terms of service.

 ## MIT License

 Copyright (c) 2024 Alex Kollan